The oven does most of the work in this delicious one pan, autumn inspired maple roasted pork tenderloin recipe with Fall veggies!

 Maple Roasted Pork Tenderloin with Fall Veggies

-- 1/3 cup olive oil
+- ⅓ cup olive oil

-- 1/4 cup whole grain mustard
+- ¼ cup whole grain mustard

 - 1 tsp black pepper

-- 1-2 pound pork tenderloin
+- 1-2 lb pork tenderloin

-- 1 tbsp olive oil
+- 1-2 tbsp olive oil

-- 2-3 cup Brussel sprouts, halved
+- 3-4 cups Brussel sprouts, washed and halved

-- 1/2 onion, cut into large chunks
+- ½ large onion, cut into medium chunks

-- 2 apples, sliced
+- 2 small apples, cored and sliced

-- 1/2 tbsp butter (omit for dairy free or replace with ghee for Paleo)
+- ½ tbsp butter or ghee

 - Place pork tenderloin in a large freezer bag and pour marinade over it.
 Let marinate in the fridge for at least 1 hour to overnight.

-- Once pork is finsihed searing, use a slotted spoon to transfer veggies and apples to the skillet.*Note* You can move the pork around so that it sits on top of the veggies or is nestled in the middle, your choice.
+- Once pork is finished searing take the pan off the heat and use a slotted spoon to transfer veggies and apples to the skillet.*Note* You can move the pork around so that it sits on top of the veggies or is nestled in the middle, your choice.

-- Take remaining marinade (from the bowl of veggies) and pour over the top of the pork tenderloin.
+- Take the remaining marinade (from the bowl of veggies) and pour over the top of the pork tenderloin.

-- Place the skillet in the preheated oven and roast at 375 degrees F until veggies are tender and pork reaches an internal temperature of 145 degrees F, around 30-40 minutes.*Note* Because of the varying sizes of pork tenderloins the best way to ensure your meat is properly cooked is to use a quick read meat thermometer.
+- Place the skillet in the preheated oven and roast at 375 degrees F until veggies are tender and pork reaches an internal temperature of 145 degrees F, around 30-40 minutes.*Note* Because of varying sizes of pork tenderloins the best way to ensure your meat is properly cooked is to use a quick read meat thermometer.

-- Remove skillet from the oven and use tongs to place pork on a cutting board to rest for approximately 5-8 minutes.
-Using a slotted spoon, transfer cooked veggies and apples to a serving dish and cover with foil to keep warm (if desired).
+- Remove skillet from the oven and use tongs to place pork on a cutting board or plate.
+Loosely cover the tenderloin with aluminum foil and allow it to rest for approximately 5-8 minutes.Then using a slotted spoon (so that you do not pick up the juices from the pan), transfer cooked veggies and apples to a serving dish and cover with foil to keep warm.

-- While your pork is resting, add a knob of butter (about 1/2 tbsp) to the remaining juices in the pan and bring to a boil over medium-high heat on the stove.
+- While your pork is resting, add a knob of butter (about ½-1 tbsp) to the remaining juices in the pan and bring to a boil over medium-high heat on the stove.